Watch Our FREE Training

 If you are a real estate agent new to wholesaling, you may be wondering about your role in the process.
 You can add value in a number of ways, but you should ensure upfront that you will be compensated for your time through commissions earned when deals close.

 Your expertise in transactions and contracts is just one role you might play in representing a wholesaler.
 Another task is to expand the list of potential cash buyers for assigning contracts.
-If you have an existing network of investors, you’ve already worked with, you may be asked to combine these valuable contacts with the wholesaler’s cash buyer contacts to form a reliable list of potential end buyers for assigning contracts.
+If you have an existing network of investors you've already worked with, you may be asked to combine these valuable contacts with the wholesaler's cash buyer contacts to form a reliable list of potential end buyers for assigning contracts.

 You can also play a role in identifying potential properties, both from the MLS as well as off-market homes.
 Another task you may be involved in when representing a wholesaler is running comparative market analyses on potential properties to assist in determining a maximum purchase price.